savvy-tech-bySF/wc02/README.md

-# Weekly Challenge 02: Formal Reasoning
+# Weekly Challenge 02: Logical Thinking
 # CS/MATH 113 Discrete Mathematics, Spring 2023
 ***

 Weekly challenges (WC) invite you to critically engage with the topics covered up to that week.
 They may take on a variety of formats and be available and attempted through diverse platforms as the semester progresses.
 They may be attempted individually or in teams as indicated.
+If in teams, the intention is for the buddies to discuss the solution among themselves, rather than splitting the tasks among themselves.

 # Purpose

-This is the second WC.
-The purpose of this weekly challenges is to invite you to critically engage with the topics covered up to this week.
+This WC invites you to think in a manner required for problem solving, and in designing proofs.
+You may need to spend a good amount of time thinking about this problem and it is unlikely that you will get it in a single sitting.
+Start discussing the problem with your buddy early.

 # Background

 To attempt and submit the task you will need
-- familiarity with high school mathematics
+- the willingness to ponder over a problem
-- a problem solving and logical approach.
+- the time and persistent to think over the problem
 - comfort with GitHub and LaTeX

 # Grading